Tom Scott (presenter)

-Born in Mansfield, Nottinghamshire, Scott first came to media attention as a student, creating a parody of a governmental website.
-He created his channel in 2006, but only began to enjoy mainstream popularity after 2014, when he began his education series "Things You Might Not Know".
+Scott first came to media attention as a student, creating a parody of a governmental website.
+He created his channel in 2006, but only began to enjoy mainstream popularity after 2014, when he began his education series Things You Might Not Know.
 Scott produced and uploaded educational videos to the channel across a range of topics including linguistics, technology, geography, history, and science.

 His output has included series such as Language Files (which focuses on linguistics and languages), The Basics (computing and IT), Amazing Places (geographical locations), and Things You Might Not Know.
 Some of his videos have received external coverage, including colours unable to be recorded accurately on video, compact hovercraft, and how bear-resistant infrastructure is tested.

-Scott has also collaborated with other YouTubers, including his Tom Scott plus channel, several comedy series with The Technical Difficulties, and the brain-teaser podcast Lateral.
-After a decade of consistent weekly uploads, he broke from this schedule in January 2024, to focus instead on other projects.
+Scott has also collaborated with other YouTubers, including through his Tom Scott plus channel, several comedy series with The Technical Difficulties, and the brain-teaser podcast Lateral.
+In January 2024 he took a break from a decade-long schedule of consistent weekly uploads in order to focus on other projects.
+He returned to weekly YouTube uploads in March 2026 with the release of his unscripted series, Tom Scott: England.

 Early life

-Thomas Scott was born in in Mansfield, Nottinghamshire, and graduated from the University of York with a degree in linguistics and English language.
-He later studied a two-year part-time research Master of Arts in educational studies.
+Thomas Scott was born in and grew up in Mansfield, Nottinghamshire.
+He graduated from the University of York with a degree in linguistics and English language.
+He then studied a two-year part-time research Master of Arts in educational studies, graduating in the early 2000s.

-In 2003, Scott became the organiser of the British section of International Talk Like a Pirate Day.
+In 2010, Scott took part in series 3 of Only Connect, as the team captain of the Hitchhikers, as well as the two "Wall Night" special episodes the following year.
+In December 2022, he appeared in two episodes of Christmas University Challenge as captain of the University of York team.